Shujero-Sports-Goup/ncl-league-platform/NUKTA_DEPLOYMENT_GUIDE.md

-# NCL League Platform - InfinityFree Deployment Guide
+# Nukta League Platform - InfinityFree Deployment Guide

 ## Files to Upload
 Upload these folders/files to your InfinityFree htdocs folder: